Money and benefit support

 We understand that you may find it difficult to talk to us if you have missed some rent payments.
 Everyone finds it difficult to manage their money from time to time and this can cause stress and anxiety for you and your family.
 We are here to help you.
 Our highly trained Financial Wellbeing Advisors can work with you to find a solution that not only keeps you in your home but helps you to plan for a brighter future.

-Last year 24 tenants were evicted from their home for rent arrears.
-Don’t be number 25, contact us today.
+Last year 24 tenants were evicted from their home for rent arrears if you're struggling to pay your rent contact us today.

 Trying to deal with debts on your own can be daunting.

 Sort Your Dosh (SYD) is a free money advice service for all tenants of livin.
 SYD is delivered by independent debt advice organisation FISCUS.

 A representative from FISCUS will meet you in the comfort of your home or at a location convenient to you and will offer realistic solutions to your debt problems.
 They can contact creditors on your behalf to negotiate repayments and carry out a welfare benefits check to ensure you are claiming all the benefits you are entitled to.
 On top of this you will be offered money management advice and support into employment so you can plan a debt free future.

 Changes to the welfare system began in 2013.